Pope Pius IX: Election

-The conclave of 1846, following the death of Pope Gregory XVI (1831–46), took place in an unsettled political climate within Italy.
+The conclave of 1846, following the death of Pope Gregory XVI (1831–1846), took place in an unsettled political climate within Italy.
 The conclave was steeped in a factional division between right and left.
 The conservatives on the right favoured the hardline stances and papal absolutism of the previous pontificate, while liberals supported moderate reforms.
 The conservatives supported Luigi Lambruschini, the late pope's Cardinal Secretary of State.
-Liberals supported two candidates: Pasquale Tommaso Gizzi and the then 54-year-old Mastai Ferretti.
+Liberals supported two candidates: Tommaso Pasquale Gizzi and the then 54-year-old Mastai Ferretti.

-During the first ballot, Mastai Ferretti received 15 votes, the rest going to Lambruschini and Gizzi.
+During the first ballot, Mastai-Ferretti received 15 votes, the rest going to Lambruschini and Gizzi.
 Lambruschini received a majority of the votes in the early ballots but failed to achieve the required two-thirds majority.
-Gizzi was favoured by the French government but failed to get further support from the cardinals, and the conclave ended up ultimately as a contest between Lambruschini and Mastai Ferretti.
-In the meantime, Cardinal Tommaso Bernetti reportedly received information that Cardinal Karl Kajetan von Gaisruck, the Austrian Archbishop of Milan, was on his way to the conclave to veto the election of Mastai Ferretti on behalf of the Empire of Austria and Prince Metternich.
+Gizzi was favoured by the French government but failed to get further support from the cardinals, and the conclave ended up ultimately as a contest between Lambruschini and Mastai-Ferretti.
+In the meantime, Cardinal Tommaso Bernetti reportedly received information that Cardinal Karl Kajetan von Gaisruck, the Austrian Archbishop of Milan, was on his way to the conclave to veto the election of Mastai-Ferretti on behalf of the Austrian Empire and Prince Metternich.
 According to historian Valérie Pirie, Bernetti realized that he had only a few hours in which to stop Lambruschini's election.

-Faced with a deadlock and urgently persuaded by Bernetti to reject Lambruschini, liberals and moderates decided to cast their votes for Mastai Ferretti, in a move that contradicted the general mood throughout Europe.
-On the evening of the second day of the conclave, 16 June 1846, Mastai Ferretti was elected pope.
+Faced with a deadlock and urgently persuaded by Bernetti to reject Lambruschini, liberals and moderates decided to cast their votes for Mastai-Ferretti, in a move that contradicted the general mood throughout Europe.
+On the evening of the second day of the conclave, 16 June 1846, Mastai-Ferretti was elected pope.
 "He was a glamorous candidate, ardent, emotional with a gift for friendship and a track-record of generosity even towards anti-Clericals and Carbonari.
 He was a patriot, known to be critical of Gregory XVI."
 Because it was night, no formal announcement was given, just the signal of white smoke.

-On the following morning, the Cardinal Protodeacon, Tommaso Riario Sforza, announced the election of Mastai-Ferretti before a crowd of faithful Catholics.
-When Mastai Ferretti appeared on the balcony, the mood became joyous.
-Mastai Ferretti chose the name of Pius IX in honour of Pope Pius VII (1800–23), who had encouraged his vocation to the priesthood despite his childhood epilepsy.
+On the following morning, the Cardinal protodeacon, Tommaso Riario Sforza, announced the election of Mastai Ferretti before a crowd of faithful Catholics.
+When Mastai-Ferretti appeared on the balcony, the mood became joyous.
+He chose the name of Pius IX in honour of Pope Pius VII, who had encouraged his vocation to the priesthood despite his childhood epilepsy.
 However, the new pope had little diplomatic experience and no curial experience at all.
 Pius IX was crowned on 21 June 1846.

 The election of the liberal Pius IX created much enthusiasm in Europe and elsewhere.
 "For the next twenty months after the election, Pius IX was the most popular man on the Italian peninsula, where the exclamation "Long life to Pius IX!" was often heard.